Matt Franco

-Matthew Neil Franco (born August 19, 1969 in Santa Monica, California) is an American former professional baseball player who played first base in the major leagues from 1995 to 2003, and in Nippon Professional Baseball from 2004 to 2006.
+Matthew Neil Franco (born August 19, 1969) is an American former professional baseball player who played first base in the major leagues from 1995 to 2003, and in Nippon Professional Baseball from 2004 to 2006.

 Early career

 Franco grew up in Westlake Village, California, playing youth soccer with future USMNT players Eric Wynalda and Cobi Jones.
 He was a standout baseball player at Westlake High and was drafted out of high school.

 Franco started his professional career in 1987 with the Rookie League Wytheville Cubs in the Appalachian League.
 He started the 1988 season in short season rookie ball, again with the Wytheville Cubs.
 He hit .392 and was promoted to the Low Level A ball New York/Penn League.
 He played for the Winston-Salem Spirit of the Carolina League in 1991.
 Franco moved up to Double-A and for the next two seasons played for the Chicago Cubs Double-A affiliates in the Southern League, first with the Charlotte Knights in 1992, and then the Orlando Cubs in 1993.

 Franco moved up to Triple-A in 1993.
 After starting the season in Orlando, he ended the season in Des Moines with the Iowa Cubs of the American Association.
 Franco would return to the Iowa Cubs the next season before breaking into the majors with the Chicago Cubs in 1995.